olof/rsyslog-omprogs/README.md

 is ideal behavior for us, so you don't have to do anything special in your graphite queries.
-There is however an unbound configuration to change this, so if you do see ever increasing values, see if `statistics-cumulative: yes` in your unbound configuration.
+There is however an unbound configuration to change this, so if you do see ever increasing values, see if `statistics-cumulative: yes` is set in your unbound configuration.
 Either change this, or use the `derivative()` function in your graphite queries, just as for nsd.

 Sample input: